Course Descriptions 2025-2026

 1 year.
 Grades 6-8.

 During this time of tremendous social, emotional and intellectual transition, middle school students are ready for more academic rigor and challenges.
-In this reading and writing focused class, students will engage in reading a large variety of engaging and challenging novels, poetry, short stories, and a play.
-They will read up to eight age-appropriate novels.
-The writing portion of the class will be driven by IEW (Institute of Excellence in Writing) Structure and Style, Fix It!
-Grammar, and Cursive Practice.
-They will grow as they work individually, participate in small groups and engage in whole-class discussions and activities.
+In this reading and writing focused class, students will engage in reading a wide variety of engaging and challenging novels, poetry, and short stories.
+They will read 5-6 age-appropriate novels.
+The writing portion of the class will be driven by IEW (Institute of Excellence in Writing) Ancient History-based Writing Lessons, Fix It!
+Grammar, and IEW Cursive Practice.
+They will grow as they work individually and engage in whole-class discussions and activities.
 The students have fun and work hard as they continue to become more proficient in written communication, reading comprehension, and enjoyment of good literature.

 English Foundations